Configuring Solace OpenMAMA Bridges

 To maintain the subscription setting, set a value of 1.
 To override the subscription setting and not recover subscription gaps, set a value of 0.
 The default value is 0.

-When a host message broker initially accepts a connection from a client, that connection is in an unauthenticated state, and the message broker cannot process any requests from the client until the connection is authenticated.
+When a host event broker initially accepts a connection from a client, that connection is in an unauthenticated state, and the event broker cannot process any requests from the client until the connection is authenticated.

 - Basic Authentication